 \subsection{Mask prompt tuning}

 After collecting the dataset, a natural question is how to finetune CLIP effectively?
 The most notable difference between a masked image and a natural image is that background pixels in a masked images are set to zeros, leading to many ``blank areas''.
 When feeding masked images to CLIP, images will be divided into non-overlapping patches and subsequently tokenized.
 Those blank areas will then become zero tokens.
-Such tokens not only contain no useful information, but also bring domain distribution shift to the model (since such tokens don't exist in natural images) and cause performance degradation.
-To mitigate this, we propose a technique called \textit{mask prompt tuning}, \`a la visual prompt tuning~\citep{jia2022vpt}.
+Such tokens not only contain no useful information but also bring domain distribution shift to the model (since such tokens don't exist in natural images) and cause performance degradation.
+To mitigate this, we propose a technique called \textit{mask prompt tuning}, \`a la visual prompt tuning~\cite{jia2022vpt}.
 Specifically, when feeding into CLIP, a masked image will be tokenized to a tensor $T \in \mathbf{R}^{N_p \times E}$, where $N_p$ is the number of patches, and $E$ is the token dimension.
-The masked image also comes with a condensed binary mask $M_p \in \{0, 1\}^{N_p}$, where each element indicating whether a given patch is kept of masked out.
+The masked image also comes with a condensed binary mask $M_p \in \{0, 1\}^{N_p}$, where each element indicates whether a given patch is kept or masked out.
+Only when all the pixels within the patch are entirely masked, is the patch treated as a masked token.
+The intuition is that the boundary pixels, which usually exist in partially masked patches, are crucial for region classification.
 We allocate a learnable tensor representing prompt tokens as $P \in \mathbf{R}^{N_p \times E}$.
 Finally, the final input to the transformer is computed as $T \otimes M_p + P \otimes (1 - M_p) $, where $\otimes$ denotes element-wise multiplication.
-Following the ``deep prompts" setting in ~\citet{jia2022vpt}, we can add such prompt tokens to deeper layers of the transformer.
+Following the ``deep prompts" in ~\cite{jia2022vpt}, we can add such prompt tokens to deeper layers of the transformer.
 This is also illustrated in Figure \ref{fig:mask_prompt_tuning}.